jorbDehmel/oak/README.md

 The `unit` (memberless 1 byte) struct is provided by `std/unit.oak`.

-## `c_print!` and `c_panic!`

-`c_print!` prints a message at compile time, concatenating the passed strings. `c_panic!` does the same thing, but throws the result as a compile error.
-In either case, the message will be prefaced by its originating file and line number.
-Since these two macros are compile-time only, any variables passed will not be evaluated; Only their names will be printed.
-The `c` refers to compilation, not to the `C` programming language.

 ## List of Keyword-Like Macros

 The following are atomic (built-in, indivisible) macros.